Georgia Florida and Alabama Railroad: Tallahassee to Carrabelle

 In 1906, the Georgia Florida and Alabama Railway purchased the Carrabelle, Tallahassee & Georgia Railroad (CT&G), which ran from Tallahassee south to Carrabelle on the Gulf of Mexico.
 The CT&G from Carrabelle north was first chartered as the Thomasville, Tallahassee and Gulf Railroad in 1883.
 Construction began from Carrabelle to the Sopchoppy River, but it stopped there since the company could not obtain funding to build a bridge over the river.

 The line was reorganized as the Augusta, Tallahassee and Gulf Railroad in 1889.
 It was then purchased by William Clark who owned 175,000 acres of pine lands near the railroad.
 Clark reincorporated the line as the Carrabelle, Tallahassee & Georgia Railroad on January 5, 1891.
 Construction was complete to Tallahassee by October 1893.

-CT&G also had stops at Hilliardville, Crawfordville, MacIntyre, and Lanark (site of an elegant casino/hotel).
+CT&G also had stops at Hilliardville, Arran (west of Crawfordville), MacIntyre, and Lanark (site of an elegant casino/hotel).
 From Carrabelle, the paddle steamer Crescent City, owned by the CT&G, made daily round trips to Apalachicola, to which there was no road or rail access at the time.

 Once the Georgia Florida and Alabama Railroad acquired the CT&G, the GF&A reached its greatest extent from Richland, Georgia to Carrabelle, Florida, a distance of 180 miles.